 Market Conventions & Rules

 Power trading in the Western United States is governed by the rules and protocols established by the WSCC.
-Indicated in Figure 3 are some of the key “hubs” representing the wholesale trading pricing points in the West.
-Key among these are Palo Verde and COB, the physical delivery points associated with the New York Mercantile Exchange’s futures market.
+Some of the key “hubs”, representing the wholesale trading pricing points in the West, are indicated in the Figure 3.
+The key ones are Palo Verde, COB and the Mid-Columbia.
 One of the key features of these points and the reason why they developed as wholesale trading points is because numerous buyers and sellers own transmission contracts that either start or end at these points.

-Connecting the power plants and load centers throughout the WSCC is a transmission grid as indicated in Figure 3.
+Connecting the power plants and load centers throughout the WSCC is a transmission grid as indicated in the Figure 3.
 The rights to use these transmission lines are controlled by the utilities in the WSCC.
-Some of the capacity deemed “excess” by the utilities is sold through the OASIS electronic bulletin board system.
-However, utilities are very conservative in determining how much is “excess” so the market for buying and selling transmission is very illiquid.
+The capacity not used for retail service or certain “grandfathered” wholesale contracts is sold through the OASIS electronic bulletin board system.
+However, utilities are very conservative in determining how much capacity remains so the market for buying and selling transmission is very illiquid.
 Utilities do not have much incentive to sell capacity as these assets generally receive rate base treatment and dollars received through the sale of such capacity must be returned to ratepayers.
 Because loads are difficult to forecast, utilities are more likely to withhold capacity that might be required if loads go up rather than be caught short.
 This is a major impediment toward the development of competitive power markets in the West.

 Other points in the WSCC are known as wholesale trading points, but these are not traded on the NYMEX and are less liquid.
 They tend to trade at a differential to the futures prices, referred to as basis or spread.